belabarr/MachineLearningProject/MLProject.md

 ## Model Fit using subset of training data and randomForest
 various size of predictor variables were tested from 5, 8, 10, 12, 14, 15, 16, 20, 40.  mtry=12 provide the best accuracy result

-At this number of predictors, the results 95.76% accourate, out of sample error is very minimal 0.11% the most for class B.  Overall dataset out-of-bag error is 5.04%.
+At this number of predictors, the result is 95.76% accurate, out of sample error is very minimal 0.11% the most (class B).
+Overall dataset out-of-bag error is 5.04%.